jyoung4242/playing-card-component/readme.md

 } from "./card-system";
 ```

-card-system.ts is located in /src/components/
+CardSystem.ts is located in /src/components/

 ---